-Does the operation plan incorporate on-going energy conservation measures?
+conservation measures?
 Does the site lighting avoid interference with surrounding habitat?
 Are wall-mounted emergency egress lights recessed and shielded?
 Are the security lights motion-sensitive?
 On a timer?
 Using a photo-cell?
 Lights extinguished after business hours?
-Exterior lighting of building facades, points of access horizontal & vertical footcandles

-Exterior lighting of building facades, points of access/ egress, landscape features, pathways or vehicular drives via site or building-mounted luminaires will be designed and maintained to be consistent in performance and uniform in quality.
+Exterior lighting of building facades, points of access/egress, landscape features, pathways or vehicular drives via site or building -mounted luminaires will be designed and maintained to be consistent in horizontal & vertical footcandles performance and uniform in quality.

 A. Maximum illuminance density.
-Exterior lighting should produce a maximum illuminance density in "zones" across any site of no more than:
+Exterior lighting should produce a maximum illuminance density at the edge of each "zone" of no more than:

-Dark 0.01 fc
+Dark 0.01 fc max

-Low 0.10 fc
+Low 0.10 fc max

-Medium 0.20 fc
+Medium 0.20 fc max